 Keys 9 and 10 are the strategies that will further assist your ideal running form in developing naturally.
 Have those in mind all the time.

-As you work on this, always remember: good running form is easier, not harder, than bad running form.
+As you work on this, always remember: good running form is easier–not harder!–than bad running form.
 So allowing yourself to relax into doing these keys should not increase your level of effort or your heart rate!
-If they do, back off and try something different from the list.
+If it does, back off and try something different from the list.

 I’ll write about each of the nine keys on the list in turn here in my blog in the coming months, so for further explanation please stay tuned.